How To Write A Song: That Will Make You Better

 • Tell a Story: Create a story with a beginning, middle, and end.
 For example, start with how you initially felt, what happened, and how it ended.

 • Imagery: Use your words to paint a picture.
 Use metaphors and similes.
-So, this allows the listener to see the story being written.
+So this allows the listener to see the story being written.

 • Be Honest: Write from the heart.
 Make the world listen to honest feelings.
-Authenticity is what really rings in listeners' ears.
+Authenticity is what rings in listeners' ears.

 Example lyric structure: